The UK PMCPA has released new social media guidelines

 - Signposting vs posting/sharing/re-sharing

-- Pharmaceutical companies can signpost to events but must not directly or indirectly promote a POM whereas content posted/shared/re-shared by pharmaceutical companies that relates to products or diseases should be examined to confirm compliance with the ABPI Code and where applicable certified in advance.
+- Pharmaceutical companies can signpost to events but must not directly or indirectly promote a POM whereas content posted/shared/re-shared by pharmaceutical companies that relates to products or diseases should be examined to confirm compliance with the ABPI Code and where applicable certified in advance1.

 - Corporate news and announcements

 - Pharmaceutical companies can post or share news that is appropriate for the public.
-This may include corporate partnerships, employee recognition and company awards however the regulations do not allow information relating to topics such as products or pipeline assets.
+This may include corporate partnerships, employee recognition and company awards however the regulations do not allow information relating to topics such as products or pipeline assets1.

 - Professional profiles and job advertising